jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 herstappe_red.mean()
 ```

-In Numpy, the dimensions are called the __axis__:
+In NumPy, the dimensions are called the __axis__:

 ```{code-cell} ipython3
 herstappe_red.mean(axis=1)
 ```

-But we have __dimensions with labels__, so rather than performing reductions on axes (as in Numpy), we can perform them on __dimensions__.
+But we have __dimensions with labels__, so rather than performing reductions on axes (as in NumPy), we can perform them on __dimensions__.
 This turns out to be convenient and declarative:

 ```{code-cell} ipython3
 herstappe_red.mean(dim="x")